UWPCE-PythonCert/IntroPython-2017/_sources/modules/Git.rst.txt

 The first thing we have to do is on the GitHub website.
 You will create a fork of the class repository from the ``UWPCE-PythonCert-ClassRepos`` account on GitHub into your personal account.

-The first step is to create a GitHub account if you don't have one already.
+Before you can do that, you need to create a GitHub account, if you don't have one already.
 Your gitHub id will be associated with this class' public repo, so it is up to you if you want to use your real name for your gitHub account, or an alias to maintain your privacy.

 Once you are logged in to your gitHub account, go to the appropriate class repository here: